Momentum Flow Mechanisms and Color-Lorentz Forces on Quarks in the Nucleon: QCD Mechanisms for the Momentum Flow in the Nucleon

-In the nucleon, the quark dynamics is ultra relativistic and can generate gluon radiation that is an integral part of the system, whereas the analog in H-atom is a higher-order perturbative effect.
-Radiative gluons can carry the momentum flow through its kinetic motion like quarks and a laser beam.
-However, there is no frame and gauge-independent separation of these radiations from the static gluonic interactions.
-Therefore, the gluonic MDC $\overline{T}^{ij}_g$ flows the momentum through a mix of kinetic motion and interacting force.
-The gluon tensor MDC is,
+The gluon tensor MCD $\bar{T}_{g}^{ij}(\vec{r},\mu) =-(1/4)\delta^{ij}F^{2}-F^{i\alpha}F_{\ \alpha}^{j}(\vec{r})$ is the standard ``stress tensor'' of gauge fields as in the classical electromagnetism.
+While in the non-relativistic limit, this MCD conducts momentum flow mainly through the static Coulomb interactions as in the hydrogen atom, the quark dynamics in the nucleon is ultra relativistic and can generate the gluon radiation as an integral part of the system.
+These radiative gluons can carry the momentum flow through its kinetic motion like quarks.
+However, there is no frame- and gauge-independent separation of the radiations from the static gluonic interactions.
+Therefore, the gluonic MCD flows the momentum through a mix of kinetic motion and interacting forces.
+Similar to the quark case, by tracing $i,j$ indices, one obtains the gluonic energy density $\bar{T}^{ii}_g(\vec{r})=\bar{T}^{00}_g(\vec{r})\equiv \varepsilon_g(\vec{r})$.

-Again, using the results from Ref. \cite{Guo:2025jiz}, we show the trace contribution as a green solid line in Fig. \ref{fig:Proton_Trace}.
-It is a positive definite quantity, proportional to the gluon energy density, which might indicates that the radiative gluons effects are predominant.